sanjayankur31/ankursinha.in/content/pages/research-profile.rst

    organizing population of grid cells" - accepted and to be presented at `ICANN 2014`_, Hamburg, Germany.
    `(Preprint) <http://ankursinha.in/files/research/01-ICANN14-GridCells/main.pdf>`__
-#.
-Sinha, A. & Wang, J. - "Modelling head direction cells - A review" -
-   submitted to Neural Computation for consideration.
-Currently under review.

 The ROS source code that was used in these papers is now available at https://github.com/sanjayankur31/bionav.
 Please do cite the papers if